Graciela Landriscini

-Susana Graciela Landriscini (born 16 May 1952) is an Argentine economist, professor, researcher and politician, currently serving as National Deputy elected in Río Negro.
-A member of the Justicialist Party, Landriscini was elected in 2019 and currently sits in the Frente de Todos bloc.
+Susana Graciela Landriscini (born 16 May 1952) is an Argentine economist, professor, researcher and politician.
+A member of the Justicialist Party, Landriscini was elected in 2019 and as a National Deputy in Río Negro.

 Landriscini is a researcher in the National Scientific and Technical Research Council (Conicet), specialized in economic planning and development.
 She served as Dean of the National University of Comahue (UNCo) Faculty of Economics and Administration in Neuquén, and as Dean of the Centro Universitario Regional Zona Atlántica, the UNCo campus in Viedma.

 Early life and career

 Landriscini was born on 16 May 1952 in Bahía Blanca, in Southern Buenos Aires Province.
 She attained her licenciatura on Economic Sciences at the Universidad Nacional del Sur in 1974.
 She moved to Viedma, Río Negro shortly before the 1976 coup d'état.
 Following the return of democracy in 1983, Landriscini became employed at the National University of Comahue (UNCo), and rose through the academic ranks to become a professor of economic theory at the Faculty of Economics and Administration.

 At the UNCo, Landriscini has served as Dean of the Faculty of Economics and Administration, and of the Centro Universitario Regional Zona Atlántica, the university's campus in Viedma.
 She has also been Secretary of Institutional Planning and Development at the UNCo rectorate.

 Landriscini is in a relationship with José Luis Valicenti, and has three children.